duckbillsecurity/TemplateInjection/readme.md

-### Usage
+## RemoteTemplateInjection

+Injects Microsoft template with macro into a Microsoft Word document.

 ### Requirements

 PowerShell version 5 or greater.

+### Usage

 ### Basic steps

-1. Save Microsoft Word for remote template as .dotm file.
+1. Save a Microsoft Word document with macro as a .dotm file.
-2. Locate on a web server.
+2. Locate the .dotm file onto a remote web server.
-3. Save Microsoft Word document for remote template injection as .docx file.
+3. Save a Microsoft Word document for remote template injection as a .docx file.
-4. Use PowerShell script to inject reference to remote template.
+4. Use the PowerShell script to inject reference of the remote template into the .docx file.

 ### References